Poza Prieta Waterfall in Bayamón

 I recently joined a Facebook group of local nature lovers who get together and explore the island’s natural beauty.
 They are dedicated to sharing their knowledge about the island, and cleaning up these beautiful areas.
 We met up with some members of this group to go explore the falls at Poza Prieta.

-I’ll repeat that I don’t think this is a place for tourists for a day trip.
+I don’t think this is a place for the average tourist to day trip.
 You need to know the route, and you need to have proper clothing & footware, water & snacks, and first aid (just in case).
 You need to be able to “read” the river for signs of possible flash floods, and be prepared if that situation should arise.
-The trail is not obvious, and there branches (tributaries) to/from this river … so “following the river” might not be good enough to lead you back to your car.
+The trail is not always obvious.

 Our Trek to the Falls